Assembling The Shapeoko 2: The Day the Shop Stood Still

 My verbatim response:

 Yes!
 Was that too quick? ….Absolutely!
 I would totally be on board for that.
-I’ve been watching Bob Clagget’s channel and I have a bunch of ideas for a CNC.
+I’ve been watching Bob Clagget’s channel and I have a bunch of ideas for a cnc machine shop.
 Just let me know what you need from me.

 The process is a long one!
 I tried my best to document a portion of it in my video, but 10 hours is a realistic commitment of time.